Amoskeag Manufacturing Company: The company in 1911

-Total amount paid in wages from 1831 to 1911: $114,753,340

 Decline

 Following the armistice ending World War I in 1918 the national economy slipped into recession.
 In the early 1920s, orders for Amoskeag products slackened, and various mills stopped production for days, weeks or even months.
 Without steady work or pay, the employees' bond with their once paternalistic employer weakened.
 That bond had kept Manchester a "strike-free" city.

 Then Parker Straw, agent and grandson of Ezekiel A. Straw, posted a notice that as of February 13, 1922, all departments would receive a pay reduction of 20 percent, with running hours increased from 48 to 54 hours per week.
+This was alongside similar notices by most other major textile mills across New England.

 The United Textile Workers of America persuaded millworkers to strike when the new arrangements were to take effect.
 They did, and the city's entire economy suffered.
-Even after Amoskeag restored the pre-strike wage scale in August, workers continued to strike for a return to the 48-hour week, as well as assurances that strike leaders would not be blacklisted.
+After Amoskeag restored the pre-strike wage scale in August, workers continued to strike for a return to the 48-hour week, as well as assurances that strike leaders would not be blacklisted.
 After nine months, however, necessity forced employees to return to work with their demands partially unmet, though they returned with the promise that the state House of Representatives—controlled by Democrats for the first time since 1914—would consider enacting a 48-hour law.
 The Republican-controlled Senate defeated the bill, however.
 Technically, Amoskeag won, but it would prove a pyrrhic victory.